Quick links

 If you are in this situation, we recommend that you consider the COS minor instead of the CS major.
 This way, you can load up on as much COS as you can reasonably fit into your schedule, but you are not constrained by the specifics of the CS major requirements.

-Can courses outside the COS department, such as ORF 309, count as area-specific departmentals (ie: theory, systems, breadth)?
+Can courses outside the COS department, such as ORF 309, count as a core course, (ie: Computer Systems, AI/ML, Theory, Breadth)?

-No. They count as one of your 8 "generic" departmentals but not one of the area-specific ones.
+No. However, it may count as an elective.
 We want to be sure that you have a good core CS background.

 What about substitutions?